 - Hold a quick-fire safety equipment training.

 - Make training fun.

 The first of our fire safety tips for kids is not to let a fire start in the first place.
 Always remind kids that lighters and matches are not toys and that they should stay away from these things.
 You may need to explain the damages that they can cause to the family and the house.
 If your children are below five years old, make sure to keep these items far from their reach.

 2. Teach them about Heat Detection and Smoke Alarms

 Kids need to understand the purpose of smoke alarms.
 It’s best if you can explain to them why they are installed, how they work and what sounds they make (when there is a fire and when the battery is low).
-Children should be able to relate the sound with fire and don’t forget to change the batteries every 6 months at least.
+Children should be able to relate the sound with fire.
+Don’t forget to change the batteries in any alarms every 6 months at least.

 3. Don’t Hide in A Fire Emergency